The

 If Wicked taught us anything, it’s that monsters are made, not born.
 It's literally a political allegory about public perception, propaganda, and moral panic (AND LESBIAN LOVE).
 (I kid, I kid.)
 It's about a woman who looks different and is scorned for it, not because of who she is, but because someone told us she should be feared.
 Those with power write the narrative.
 Sounds familiar, doesn't it?
 Life imitates art.

 The discourse around the cast’s bodies mirrors the plot almost 1:1.
-We’re not watching Wicked; we’re reenacting it.
+We’re not watching Wicked: we’re reenacting it.
 The story is a mirror, and right now it’s showing us how easily we fall for the same propaganda machine that turned Elphaba into a monster.
 Just like Elphaba, the actors are “wrong” because the public decided they were.

 We love witches until they stop being pretty.
 We love women until they stop performing palatability for us.
 And we love “concern” because it lets us judge others without admitting we’re doing it.
 It's the flip side of the same misogynistic coin.
+It's a ritualized cycle that rewards participation and absolves responsibility.

 When society conspires to make our hearts smaller, we don’t lose them like the Tin Man— we hand them over, piece by piece, to the crowd.